jbarozet/n8n-ai-local/README.md

 1. Visit the [Podman website](https://podman.io/getting-started/installation)
 2. Download the macOS installer package
 3. Run the installer and follow the prompts
-4. Open Terminal and initialize Podman:
+4. Open Terminal and initialize Podman

-Use the podman installer (and not brew installation that is not providing krunkit binary).

 ```shell
 podman machine init
 podman machine start
 ```

+> Note: Use the podman installer (and not brew installation that is not providing krunkit binary).

 ### Podman Desktop GUI

 For those who like a graphical interface, Podman Desktop provides an easy-to-use GUI:

-1. Download Podman Desktop from [podman-desktop.io](https://podman-desktop.io/)
+1. Download Podman Desktop from [podman-desktop.io](https://podman-desktop.io/downloads)
 2. Install and launch the application
 3. The GUI allows you to manage containers, images, and volumes without command-line use
 4. You can perform all the same operations through the UI interface and command line

+> Note: Installing Podman Desktop automatically includes the Podman CLI tools, giving you both the graphical interface and command-line access.

 ### Customizing the podman machine (Optional)

-> Note: NO NEED TO DO THIS STEP, just shown as an example if you want to customize your machine.
+> Note: This step is optional - shown only as an example for custom configurations.

 Another interesting benefit of having easy access to the machine is that you can tweak it for a specific usage, such as one that requires more computational power.